19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (10) A Judge of the High Court may make an order that any ballot paper or other document relating to an election which has been sealed as required by this Act be inspected, copied or produced at such time and place and subject to such conditions as the Judge may consider expedient.

-(11) A Judge of the High Court shall not make an order under subsection (10) unless he is satisfied that the inspection, copy or production is required for the purpose of instituting or maintaining a prosecution or an election petition in connection with the election.
+(11) A Judge of the High Court shall not make an order under subsection (10) unless he is satisfied that the inspection, copy or production is required for the purpose of instituting or maintaining a prosecution or an application under section 90 in connection with the election.

 [42/2005 wef 01/01/2006]